mxstack/mxdev/README.rst

 Misc
 ====

-The VCS related code is taken from `mr.developer <https://github.com/fschulze/mr.developer>`_.
+The VCS related code is taken from `mr.developer`.
 Thanks to Florian Schulze and Contributors.